WeponzTV/Dynamic-SQLite-Housing-System/README.md

 - Access to House Menu with Safe to save money!
 - Sell houses at 100% the value to profit from interest!

+Note: Login as RCON admin and type /hcmds

 REQUIREMENTS:
 - <a href="https://github.com/samp-incognito/samp-streamer-plugin">Streamer Plugin</a>
 - <a href="https://github.com/Y-Less/sscanf">sscanf2</a>